 NCERT Solutions for Class 8 Social Science Civics Chapter 1 The Indian Constitution contain solutions to the exercises given in the Civics book Social and Political Life.
 These answers have been explained in a manner that you will easily understand all the concepts and get your doubts cleared without even seeking anyone’s assistance.
 You can read and download all the questions and answers in PDF format.

-Class 8 Civics Chapter 1 The Indian Constitution Ncert Textbook Questions Solved
+Class 8 Civics The Indian Constitution Ncert Textbook Questions and Answers

 Question 1: Why does a democratic country need a Constitution?

 Answer: A democratic country needs a Constitution because:

 (i) It serves as an asset of rules and principles as the basis by which the country has to be governed.

 (ii) It defines the nature of a country’s political system.